Who Is Enrique Peña Nieto?

 Peña Nieto also received international acclaim in February 2014 when Mexican marines captured Joaquín "El Chapo" Guzmán Loera, head of the notorious Sinaloa drug cartel.
 That goodwill ended, however, when on July 11, 2015, Guzman escaped from the maximum-security prison where he’d been held.

-As a result, Peña Nieto has faced shrinking approval ratings over the course of his first term in office.
-The low numbers reflect declining public confidence in the president being able to take on important issues, from security and the drug trade to improving the economy and addressing corruption.
-The low poll numbers have fed a narrative that Peña Nieto is little more than an empty suit and puppet of his party, ideas that have dogged him since he entered politics.
+As a result, Peña Nieto faced shrinking approval ratings over the course of his term in office.
+The low numbers reflected declining public confidence in the president being able to take on important issues, and bolstered the narrative that he was little more than an empty suit and puppet of his party.

 Personal Life and Controversy

 In 1994, Peña Nieto married Monica Pretelini Saenz.
 The couple had three children together and remained married until her death in 2007 from an epileptic episode.
 In January 2012, Peña Nieto revealed that he had fathered two children out of wedlock during his marriage to his first wife.